 Even when breathing normally, asthma sufferers’ lung tissue is inflamed, making it sensitive to the triggers that provoke asthma attacks.
 Good management can prevent attacks, but it doesn’t seem to help recover lung function.

 And when not well controlled, repeated attacks may contribute to further reduced lung function.
 A recent study published in the New England Journal of Medicine found that 75% of more than 1,000 children ages 5 to 11 developed lower-than-normal lung function by adulthood.
+And 11% of them had lung function equivalent to that of chronic pulmonary obstructive disease — a condition most often associated with lifelong cigarette smoking.

 “It’s not enough to say, ‘Okay, here’s your inhaler,’” says Dr. Deterding.
 “If we have someone who has low lung function at 15 or 16, they’re at significant risk.
 We need to help the family guide this child and say, you know, ‘Woodworking is not something I’d do without a mask; being a traffic cop wouldn’t be my career choice,’ because the data suggests these types of exposure can lower lung function further over time.”